Knowledge-Infused Prompting: Assessing and Advancing Clinical Text Data Generation with Large Language Models: Empirical Evaluation

-As we employ ChatGPT as our backbone model for generating synthetic data, we also evaluate its ability for direct inference from the original training sets using few-shot in-context learning.
-Due to budget limits, we only run experiments on datasets with few testing samples for each task.
+\textbf{Comparison with few-shot inference via prompting LLM.} We also evaluate the performance of 5-shot in-context learning with ChatGPT and 3 medical LLMs, namely PMC-LLaMa-13b~\citep{wu2023pmcllama}, MedAlpaca-13b~\citep{han2023medalpaca}.
+Due to budget limits, we run experiments on datasets with few testing samples for each task.
 As presented in Table~\ref{tab:gpt_inference}, {\ours} at PubMedBERT$_{\texttt{Large}}$ scale achieves better results on 5 out of 6 datasets than ChatGPT few-shot learning, which uses $\sim 530 \times$ more parameters.
 One exception is for PUBHEALTH, as it requires complex reasoning abilities that PubMedBERT$_{\texttt{Large}}$ may not fully possess.
+Three medical LLMs, on the other hand, perform less effectively than both {\ours} and GPT-3.5 due to fewer parameters, limited reasoning capabilities, and training on a general medical corpus unsuited for the tasks.
 Overall, {\ours} offers cost-effective and time-efficient advantages.
-While it entails a one-time investment in both money and time for synthetic training data generation, subsequent prediction relying on a moderate-sized pretrained language model is much more efficient.
-Besides, the continued use of ChatGPT for inference on new testing data incurs ongoing time and financial costs, while our model requires zero additional costs for querying APIs.
-The price information is exhibited in Appendix \ref{sec:apd_cost}.
+While it entails a one-time investment in both money and time for synthetic training data generation, subsequent prediction relying on a moderate-sized model is much more efficient.
+Besides, the continued use of ChatGPT for inference on new testing data incurs ongoing time and financial costs, while our model requires zero additional costs for new data.

 \textbf{Effect of Topic Extraction and Style Suggestion.} We inspect different components of {\ours} in Table~\ref{tab:ablation}.
-It is observed that both Topics Extraction and Style Suggestion contribute to model performance as they enhance the relevance of generated samples to domain knowledge and introduce greater structural diversity.
-Different from other datasets, MEDIQA-RQE shows more performance gain incorporating writing style than topics.
+It is observed that both Topics Extraction and Style Suggestion contribute to model performance as they enhance the relevance of generated samples to domain knowledge and introduce greater diversity.
+Different from the other datasets, MEDIQA-RQE shows more performance gain incorporating writing style than topics.
 It is because NLI tasks focus on capturing the relationships between two sentences while incorporating additional knowledge entities does not directly help the model improve the reasoning ability.